SissioMisio/android_device_realme_cupid/README.md

 # Current bugs:
-- Bluetooth is a little buggy for WearOS/GalaxyWatch connection.
+- Is Bluetooth buggy for WearOS/GalaxyWatch connection?
 If you get any problems with it, open an issue :)

 # [MEGA Folder containing the builds:]([url](https://mega.nz/folder/8do2yYKD#pSludOp_ioDdWnDGPnHCNA))